Today I want to talk to you about essential oils vs. fragrance oils.

 No. Diffusers are used for aromatherapy purposes along with essential oils.
 Fragrance oils are made with a combination of unknown ingredients.
 Using fragrance oils in a diffuser could potentially cause you harm.

 The IFRA gives you suggested usage rates of both essential oils and fragrance oils.
-Ideally, you would use 0.5 to 1.0 ounce per pound of soap.
+For example, if you’re making soap then you would use 0.5 to 1.0 ounce per pound of soap.

 However, this amount will vary depending on the type of oil used and what your final product is going to be.